Malcolm Morris

-Malcolm John Morris QC (1913 - October 1972) was an English lawyer.
+Malcolm John Morris QC (1913–October 1972) was an English barrister.
 He was involved in many high-profile cases, such as the prosecutions of suspected serial killer John Bodkin Adams and pop star Mick Jagger, and the defence of Timothy Evans.

 Career

 Morris was called to the bar by the Inner Temple in 1937.
 He was known for his particularly beautiful speaking voice which he used to great effect with juries.
 In 1950 Morris, aided by Evelyn Russell, defended Timothy Evans, a poorly educated van driver who was charged with the murder of his baby.
 Evans was the neighbour of serial killer John Christie, and kept insisting it was Christie who did it.
 Morris thought it unlikely that they would succeed in pinning it on the neighbour but Evans told him that this was what had happened and this was what he wanted to say.
 Morris accepted the instructions as he was obliged to do and prepared his case with professional care but not with any deep personal conviction.
 He also told Evans that if that was to be his defence he would have to go into the witness box and give evidence about it on oath.
 Evans told him he was perfectly willing to do so.
 The atmosphere in court was very favourable to Christie who was the main witness for the Crown and Evans's testimony was summarily dismissed by the prosecution and the judge Mr Justice Lewis who was seriously ill and died a few weeks after the trial.
 Evans was found guilty after the jury were out for just over forty minutes and hanged but it is now generally accepted by the public, experts and the Crown itself that Christie murdered Beryl and Geraldine Evans.
 Evans was one of the first recognised victims of a miscarriage of justice.
 The case was important for leading to the abolition of capital punishment in the UK in 1965.

 In 1957 Morris was junior prosecutor in Attorney General Reginald Manningham-Buller's team that prosecuted suspected serial killer Dr John Bodkin Adams.
 Adams was accused of killing Edith Alice Morrell but was acquitted.
 He was thought, however, by Home Office pathologist Francis Camps to have killed 163 of his wealthy patients.
 Historian Pamela Cullen has claimed that the case against Adams was hindered by a lack of care and attention on the part of the prosecution and by meddling from the government of the time, who for political reasons did not want a doctor to be hanged for murder - the sentence that a conviction would have received.
 She has claimed that vital evidence was handed to the defence in order for the prosecution to pretend to be caught unprepared during the trial.
 Two years later in 1959, Morris was promoted to Queen's Counsel.